 Down a few steps towards the pier, there were many cafes and restaurants for a good quiet meal.
 Make sure to account for German customs when eating at non-fast food locations – Europeans take their time when they eat.
-It’s about the company and the conversation, not just food.
-It could easily take you 1.5 hours to have a lunch at these places.
+It’s about the company and the conversation, not just-food.
+It could easily take you 1.5 hours to have lunch at these places.

 We’ve had lunch, visited an attraction and made our way back to the pier.
 One last attraction before we break for dinner.
 This is when having a snack pack or two in the kids’ backpacks come in handy.

 Tickets say pier 1 or 7.
 1 is a smaller ship, similar to a HoHo canal cruise and doesn’t allow strollers on board, even folded.
 Pier 7 however, is much larger, allows strollers, and has a bar downstairs.

 Grab an ice cream for the kids at one of the shops next door, and a beer for you and you have yourself a great time.
 Arrive a smidge early for a seat upfront or on the sides.
 The boat turns around at the warehouse loading docks so you will be able to see it from all sides even if not seated in front, the center seats aren’t horrible though.

 For the love of your children, please don’t let them run around or stand on chairs while looking over the side of the boat.
 That dad with the uncontrollable little one and two others that he wasn’t even paying attention to, gave me and my mom one too many scares.
 I think their mother was around somewhere, enjoying a peaceful cruise away from the kiddos.

 Walking back to the hotel and stopping at the Rathaus for a look-see and some dinner before bed.